 With these innie/outtie storylines almost equally weighted, the way they intersect creates an amazing vehicle for the plot.

-I think Severance is really about capitalism in the digital age.
-While the show explores many themes, the underlying message is clear: without stronger regulation, our present economic system has the potential to devolve into a totalitarian regime.
+Despite its many themes, Severance is ultimately about capitalism in the digital age.
+While Season One is structured as a puzzle, the underlying message is clear: Without stronger regulation, our present economic system has the potential to devolve into a totalitarian regime.

-Consider the anachronistic technology, the size and scope of the company’s operations, the cult-like adoration of its charismatic leader, the bunker style campus, the large team of human workers performing graphic design projects, the small team of human workers performing opaque digital labour of a nature so secretive they aren’t allowed to know what it is they’re actually doing?
+Lumon presents itself as a tech company, but the show makes obvious efforts to negate any simplistic comparisons.
+Consider its anachronistic technology, the size and scope of the company’s operations, the cult-like adoration of its charismatic leader, the bunker style campus, the large team of human workers performing graphic design projects, the small team of human workers performing opaque digital labour of a nature so secretive they aren’t allowed to know what it is they’re actually doing?

-Lumon is not an avatar for a specific corporation.
+In other words, Lumon is not an avatar for one specific corporation.